Initial Teacher Training

-The Wellington College Teaching School Partnership consists of 19 schools who work closely together to support bespoke School-to-School Support (StSS) and the development of relevant Continued Professional Development (CPD) courses both in Leadership and Curriculum development.
-Through our involvement in the Partnership teachers are able to continue their professional development through a variety of Leadership, Coaching and Teaching courses run throughout the year.
+The Wellington College Learning Alliance consists of 19 schools who work closely together to support bespoke School-to-School Support (StSS) and the development of relevant Continued Professional Development (CPD) courses both in Leadership and Curriculum development.
+Through our involvement in the Alliance, teachers are able to continue their professional development through a variety of Leadership, Coaching and Teaching courses run throughout the year.

 Miss Emma Walters - C&M Lead